edgar643/edgar643/README.md

 ### Hi there👋

 My name is Edgar José García Landaeta I'm a proactive, energetic and competent Software Engineer.
 I display excellent analytical and problem-solving skills, and capable of working independently or as part of a team.
 I have over 7 years of experience with Java.
 I started programing during his professional studies in electronic engineering in Venezuela.
-His career has been oriented in Backend Java WebApps using Java SE, Java EE and MVC Frameworks as Springboot, Next JS and others under Agiles Methodology.
+His career has been oriented in Backend Java WebApps using Java SE, Java EE and MVC Frameworks as Springboot, Next JS and others under Agiles Methodologies.

 ![20230624_134826](https://github.com/edgar643/edgar643/assets/54609461/af15e5f3-2960-41ad-8963-c13d818e02d5) <br>
 -I'm Graduated Electronic Engineer :star::star::star::star::star: <br>